ajenti/ajenti/docs/source/man/install.rst

 Automatic Installation
 ======================

-This installation method will attempt to install `Ajenti` at OS level, and this will not work under newer versions of Debian and Ubuntu, prefer the virtual environment installation above.
+This installation method will attempt to install `Ajenti` at OS level, and this will not work under newer versions of Debian and Ubuntu, this is not recommended anymore.
+Please prefer the virtual environment installation above.
 This should work for all other operating systems.

 ::